OzBerry/HelloBlinky/README.md

-Beginner-Blinky
+Hello Blinky!
 ===============

-Hello world LED using python
+Hello world LED using python for the RaspberryPi